 He heard the window opening.

 “He’s not on the ground.
-But he’s off dying somewhere, I’ll lay my life on that.
+But he’s off somewhere dying, I’ll lay my life on that.
 Ugh!
 Good riddance.
-Hey, baby, can you grab me some chocolate too?”
+Hey, baby, can you get me some chocolate?”

 Pete couldn’t stop thinking about the little robin as he walked the aisles and queued to pay.
 He could have happily killed the thing himself last night, but he was sleep deprived and worried about Linda then.
 Today, walking in the sun, but feeling the frost, looking at the decorations on 13th Street; it seemed sad to think of a robin being dead at this time of year.